tillyjay/BookNook/README.md

 - Bootstrap
 - JSON Web Tokens (JWT)

-# Lessons Learned
+## Lessons Learned
-React application development including a lot of practice with conditional rendering.
+- React application development including a lot of practice with conditional rendering.
-Integration of MongoDB as a backend database.
+- Integration of MongoDB as a backend database.
-User authentication using JSON Web Tokens.
+- User authentication using JSON Web Tokens.
-Building modals for enhanced user interactions.
+- Building modals for enhanced user interactions.
-Frontend-backend communication with Express.js.
+- Frontend-backend communication with Express.js.
-Implementing Bootstrap for a responsive and visually appealing design.
-Incorporating filtering features for an improved user experience.
+- Incorporating filtering features for an improved user experience.

-# Areas of Improvement
+## Future Improvements
-Enhanced UI/UX: Refine the user interface and experience for a more polished look.
+- Enhanced UI/UX: Refine the user interface and experience for a more polished look.
-User Roles: Introduce different user roles with varying levels of access to the library.
+- User Roles: Introduce different user roles with varying levels of access to the library.
-Author CRUD: Allow users to add, edit, and delete author information.
+- Author CRUD: Allow users to add, edit, and delete author information.
-Social Authentication: Provide users with the option to sign in using social media accounts.
+- Social Authentication: Provide users with the option to sign in using social media accounts.

 # Images